Publishing Code

 Step 2: Make a Change

-• Edit the README
+• Edit the rutgers.txt file

 • Commit your changes with a meaningful message